- Ph.D. in Philosophy and History of Education, University of California at Los Angeles, 2007

 Director: Master in Leadership

-Sylvia Bagley directs the Instructional Leadership masters specialization within Teaching, Learning & Curriculum.
+Sylvia Bagley (she/her) directs the Instructional Leadership masters specialization within Teaching, Learning & Curriculum.

 Prior to joining the University of Washington, Dr. Bagley was the Fritz Burns Endowed Chair in Instructional Leadership at Mount St. Mary's College (now University) in Los Angeles, where she directed MSMC's teacher-leadership masters and certificate programs, as well as the clear credential program.
 Prior to receiving her doctorate, Dr. Bagley taught 4th and 5th grade at a culturally diverse elementary school in the Los Angeles Unified School District, where she also served as her school's English Learner Coordinator and Instructional Math Coach.

-She is a volunteer instructor for University Beyond Bars, where she also serves on the Educational Programming and Assessment Team (EPAT).
+From 2018-2020 she was a volunteer instructor for University Beyond Bars, where she also served on the Educational Programming and Assessment Team (EPAT).

 Courses taught in the UW College of Education: